FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/custom_protocol.md

 <span id="exposed"></span>

-## <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> exposed services
+## {{< SecureTransport/componentshortname  >}} exposed services

-The <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Pluggable Transfer Site SPI also exposes services from <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Server that can be consumed by the Custom Connector implementation.
+The {{< SecureTransport/componentshortname  >}} Pluggable Transfer Site SPI also exposes services from {{< SecureTransport/componentshortname  >}} Server that can be consumed by the Custom Connector implementation.
 The implementation can `@Inject` the service interface in its extension of `CustomSite` class and then consume the service via provided interface.

 ### Certificate Service